 So how well has gold performed during the Covid-19 crisis you ask?
 We’ll be answering all your questions in this article.

-According to the World Gold Council, Financial investors have been on a buying spree for gold adding a record of 734 tonnes worth $39.5 billion to their stockpiles in the first 6 months of 2020!
+According to the World Gold Council, Financial experts have been on a buying spree for gold adding a record of 734 tonnes worth $39.5 billion to their stockpiles in the first 6 months of 2020!